-No one will ever compare the works of Darren Aronofsky with the very best of the Uwe Boll filmography.
-His movies are guessing games: sometimes insightful, sometimes captivating, and occasionally a little infuriating.
-In other words, he’s a true artist and with his immortality opus The Fountain, I think he stumbles a bit because what he’s trying to say seems to get lost in the multitude of narrative linears he’s laying down.
+No one will ever compare Darren Aronofsky’s work to the best of Uwe Boll’s filmography.
+His films are puzzles: sometimes enlightening, sometimes captivating, and occasionally a little infuriating.
+In other words, he’s a true artist, and with his immortal opus The Fountain, I think he stumbles a bit because what he’s trying to say seems to get lost in the multitude of narrative lines he’s laying down.

-Starting with a lone conquistador fighting against the Mayan hordes, the story jumps a thousand years to a space man traveling through space, literally in a bubble, with a half dead tree.
-We then rewind to the present where a medical researcher is trying to find a way to treat his wife’s terminal brain cancer.
-The conquistador, the space man, and the doctor are all played by Hugh Jackman, and Rachel Weisz plays the object of their affection: the Queen of Spain in the 16th century and the doctor’s sick wife in the present time who further haunts the space man.
-The three time periods are also connected through the mythical Tree of Life.
-The conquistador searches for it on behalf of the Queen, the doctor believes the sap can heal, and the space man is taking it in his bubble to a nebula where it will be reborn.
+Starting with a lone conquistador fighting the Mayan hordes, the story jumps a thousand years to a spaceman travelling through space, literally in a bubble, with a half-dead tree.
+Then it rewinds to the present, where a medical researcher is trying to find a way to treat his wife’s terminal brain cancer.
+The conquistador, the spaceman and the doctor are all played by Hugh Jackman, and Rachel Weisz plays the object of their affection: the queen of Spain in the 16th century and the doctor’s sick wife in the present, who continues to haunt the spaceman.
+The mythical Tree of Life also links the three-time periods.
+The Conquistador seeks it on behalf of the Queen, the Doctor believes the sap can heal, and the spaceman takes it in his bubble to a mist where it will be reborn.

-Believe it or not, this all crammed into about 100 minutes and that’s not even touching on an avalanche of other goings on.
+Believe it or not, all of this is crammed into about 100 minutes, and that doesn’t even touch on the avalanche of other stuff going on.
 I like a movie full of ideas, they’re infinitely more satisfying than scripts that are one-trick ponies, like anything based on a Saturday Night Live sketch.
-But ultimately, the piles come to not as Aronofsky pontificates his central message: the search for immortality is futile because death itself can be an act of immortality, like the South America fable about creation that the film mentions.
+But ultimately, the piles do not come together as Aronofsky pontificates on his central message: the search for immortality is futile because death itself can be an act of immortality, like the South American fable about creation that the movie mentions.

-Working in The Fountain‘s favour is that it is immaculate in its look and construction; cinematographer Matthew Libatique and production designer James Chinlund do tremendous work in achieving Aronofsky’s vision.
-The scenes in 16th-century South America have this wonderfully dark effect to them that reminds the viewer that this is the New World.
-The space scenes in the future are bathed in whites and golds, contributing to a feeling of sterility and loneliness.
-The scenes in modern day are stark with the exception of the brilliant whites used to emphasize the snow-covered grounds; you can literally feel the characters’ mood through the lighting.
+In The Fountain‘s favour, it is immaculate in its look and construction; cinematographer Matthew Libatique and production designer James Chinlund do a tremendous job of realizing Aronofsky’s vision.
+The scenes in 16th-century South America have this wonderfully dark effect that reminds the viewer that this is the New World.
+The space scenes in the future are bathed in white and gold, adding to the sense of sterility and loneliness.
+The present-day scenes are stark, except for the brilliant whites used to highlight the snow-covered landscape; you can literally feel the mood of the characters through the lighting.

-Jackman and Weisz do an effective job, but I think they get lost a little amongst all the philosophical and theological back and forth.
-Normally I could forgive this if what I was watching were a little clearer.
-Am I too stupid to get what’s being said?
-I don’t think so, but for a movie that’s supposed to be hip deep in meditations on the essential nature of existence, I found it a little shallow.
-The Fountain is great to look at and I think its heart is in the right place, but it failed to answer the big questions it was positioned to attack.
+Jackman and Weisz do an effective job, but I think they get a little lost in all the philosophical and theological back and forth.
+Normally I could forgive this if what I was watching was a little clearer.
+Am I too stupid to understand what’s being said?
+I don’t think so, but for a movie that’s supposed to be hip-deep in meditations on the essential nature of existence, I found it a little shallow.
+The Fountain is great to look at, and I think its heart is in the right place, but it failed to answer the big questions it was positioned to attack.